stas00/pytest-ipynb/README.md

 Plugin for `pytest` to run ipython/jupyter notebooks as unit and integration tests.

+**This is a fork that has been fixed to work, since the original is no longer being maintained**

 It allows you to put both `.py` and `.ipynb` test files inside your normal test suite.

 It currently relies on `runipy` to interface with the Notebook.